liberation-data/drivine/docs/guide/persistence-manager.md

 }
 ```

-It is the job of the persistence manager to obtain a connection, using database details that are registered when the library is bootstrapped.
+It is the job of the persistence manager to obtain a connection, using database details that are registered when the library is boot-strapped, or at runtime.
 It will use pooling if this entails a performance benefit on the given database platform.
 There are two implementations of the interface - a transactional version and a non-transactional version.